 With proper preparation, migrating data to FogBugz On Site can be accomplished with minimal downtime.

-- Before your scheduled migration date, send us the schema of your FogBugz database.
+- Before your scheduled migration date and if you’re using an earlier version than 8.18.5 then send us the schema of your FogBugz database.
 We will generate a SQL script to correct any schema drift that may not be automatically handled during the migration.

 - Make sure a SQL Server backup of the FogBugz For Your Server database is available locally on the FogBugz On Site database server.
 For reduced downtime, we recommend moving the FYS database to your new server before the migration to On Site.